d-carrigg/BinWips/ReadMe.md

 ## Contributing

-Contributions are welcome, please open an issue or pull request.
+Contributions are welcome.
+Please open an issue or pull request.
 A couple of general requirements:

-- Must pass PSScriptAnalyzer with severity of `warning` or greater
+- Must pass PSScriptAnalyzer with a severity of `warning` or greater
 - Add Pester tests for any new features, see the workflow file for how the pipeline runs the tests

 ## Testing